Lepokurov/billboard/README_en.md

 1. **Year** - It's having the page with list of years and the solo page of year.
     1. Page with list of years:
-          1.It contains the all years of billboard (1946 - 2020).
+       1. It contains the all years of billboard (1946 - 2020).
-          2.It have a search by year.
+       2. It have a search by year.
     2. Solo page year:
        1. It contains the songs, the artists and genres with count of a songs of the current year.

 2. **Song** - It's having the page with list of songs and the solo page of song.
-  Page with list of songs:
+    1. Page with list of songs:
-    It contain all songs, whos was in billboard.
+        1. It contain all songs, whos was in billboard.
 Songs having a title, performers, album name, year and position at billbord.
-    It have a search by song title, artist, genre, year.
+        2. It have a search by song title, artist, genre, year.
-  Solo page song:
+    2. Solo page song:
-    It contains the album name and title of the song, the performers, the genres of the song, links to the wikipedia page and the сlip of the song at youtube, a list of the years the song has been on the billboard with number on the chart, and some other songs of the performers.
+        1. It contains the album name and title of the song, the performers, the genres of the song,
+        2. It contains the links to the wikipedia page and the сlip of the song at youtube,
+        3. It contains the a list of the years the song has been on the billboard with number on the chart, and some other songs of the performers.

 3. **Artist** -  It's contain main information artist